alibaba/GraphScope/docs/graph_analytics_workloads.md

 ![Community detection algorithm](./images/comm_detection.png)

 From the above examples, we can see that the graph analytics algorithms can analyze the properties of a set of vertices/edges in the graph.
 In real applications, many problems can be modeled as graph analytics problems.
-As shown in the follwing figure, Google Search treats all websites as well as links among websites as a graph, and then the PageRank algorithm can be applied to find the most important websites on the Internet.
+As shown in the following figure, Google Search treats all websites as well as links among websites as a graph, and then the PageRank algorithm can be applied to find the most important websites on the Internet.
 The road map of a city can also be modeled as a graph, and the shortest path algorithm can help path planning in logistics and delivery services.
-If we consider all users on a social media as a graph, tommunity detection techniques (e.g., Louvain) are useful to discover users with common interests and keep them tightly connected.
+If we consider all users on a social media as a graph, community detection techniques (e.g., Louvain) are useful to discover users with common interests and keep them tightly connected.

 ![Applications of graph analytics](./images/analytics_examples.png)